Donation receipts are sent to donors every time they give, unless they have disabled receipts.

 - when a donor gives by check or cash.
-These donations are counted in batches.
+Check and cash donations are counted in batches.
 When that batch goes to be deposited, any donor with an email address in their profile will be emailed a receipt, depending on the settings of the payment source.

 In every case, the email receipt is issued regardless of the size of the donation.

 - Payment method details are passed along to the donor, as well as the fund they selected when donating.

 - An Intangible Religious Benefits statement is included on every donation receipt.
 This message can be edited in Settings.

 - Log into the donor profile from within their email.
 This login link is valid for two days from the time the email is sent.
 After two days, the link will expire as a login-link.
 If the donor selects the link and is not already logged into their donor account, the link will not log them in.

 - Your church's basic contact information is included at the end of the receipt.